-At the time, nut butters were almost ready (we were still having some sealing issues) but the slow-release energy nature of them was perfect for two hour on/off rowing shifts, so we bundled up what we had sent them off.
-Phoebe wrote this for us on her way back to blighty...
+We had some nut butter prototypes - their slow-release energy profile was perfect for two hour on/off rowing shifts, so we bundled up what we had sent them off.
+Phoebe wrote this on her way back to blighty...

 The Bristol Gulls; Lorna, Sofia, Sarah and Phoebe

 Most people spent their lockdowns in their pyjamas but I spent mine rowing 3000 miles across the Atlantic Ocean in an 8m boat.